 Musicianship III,

-Musicianship IV
+Musicianship IV MUS 313, MUS 413

-MUS 313, MUS 413
+1 cr.
+2 hrs.

-Music Theory III
+Music Theory III MUS 317 3 crs.
+3 hrs.

-This course is the third level of a three-semester sequence of music theory courses that focuses on the analysis of fundamental musical materials and stylistic comprehension of music, primarily of the 20th century.
+This course is the third level of music theory courses that focuses on the analysis of fundamental musical materials and stylistic comprehension of music, primarily of the $18^{\mbox{\tiny th}}$ century.

-Prerequisite: Entrance is by placement exam, or successful completion of MUS 217 with grade of "C" or higher, or by
+Prerequisite: Entrance is by placement exam, or successful completion of MUS 217 with grade of "C" or higher, or by permission of the department